 Distance from Austin: 48 miles southwest; 50-minute drive

 Distance from Austin: 24 miles west; 38-minute drive

 Distance from Austin: 80 miles southwest; 1.25-hour drive

 Distance from Austin: 33 miles south; 35-minute drive

-Every weekend folks flock to Lockhart, "The Barbecue Capital of Texas," to make a pilgrimage to the town’s BBQ institutions.
-Kreuz Market is enormous and stuck in time in the best way, just don’t ask for a fork or sauce for your ribs.
-Go to the OG Black’s Barbecue for melt-in-your mouth fatty brisket and to Smitty’s Market for juicy, coarse-ground sausage with just the right snap.
-Immerse yourself in Lockhart’s cowboy-town history with a visit to the Caldwell County Jail Museum before sitting for a spell in the historic Dr. Eugene Clark Library.
-If you manage to work up an appetite, you’re in luck, Lockhart’s walkable main square has some great options: Commerce Cafe, from the chefs/owners of Austin’s Foreign & Domestic, is serving unfussy, elevated comfort food and is a must-visit.
-Grab a cold beer at historic saloon, The Pearl then peruse antiques at Fields Stables and Sol y Luna, also located in the main square.
-Don’t miss newcomer, Little Trouble, a hip speakeasy-style spot serving cocktails and a Texas-centric menu with Mexican and German influences from the former executive chef of Justine’s and Central Standard.
+Meat-lovers flock to Lockhart—AKA The Barbecue Capital of Texas—to make a pilgrimage to the town’s ‘cue institutions.
+Kreuz Market is enormous and stuck in time in the best way (just don’t dare ask for a fork or sauce for your ribs).
+Pop over to Black’s Barbecue, established back in the 1932, for melt-in-your mouth brisket then swing by Smitty’s Market for juicy, coarse-ground sausage with just the right snap.
+Immerse yourself in Lockhart’s boot-scootin’ history with a visit to the Caldwell County Jail Museum (open weekends), admire the architecture of the historic Dr. Eugene Clark Library, or peruse antiques at Fields Stables.
+Last but not least, Lockhart’s walkable main square offers some great food and drink options, from unfussy, comfort food at Commerce Cafe and beers from historic saloon The Pearl to Little Trouble, a hip speakeasy-style spot serving cocktails and a Texas-centric menu laced with Mexican and German influences.

 Distance from Austin: 38 miles southwest; 50-minute drive

 Distance from Austin: 80 miles west; 1.5-hour drive